giantswarm/envctl/docs/tui.md

 ### Port Forwarding Management

 Port forwards are managed by:
-- `portforward_handlers.go`: Logic for setting up, monitoring, and restarting port forwards
+- `portforward_handlers.go`: Logic for setting up, monitoring, and restarting port forwards.
+This includes defining configurations for Prometheus (MC), Grafana (MC), and Alloy Metrics (conditionally for WC or MC).
-- `portForwardProcess` struct: Tracks process state, output, and errors
+- `portForwardProcess` struct: Tracks process state (including which cluster it targets, e.g., MC or WC for Alloy), output, and errors for each port-forward.
-- Status update messages: Keep the UI in sync with actual process status
+- Status update messages: Keep the UI in sync with actual process status for all services.

 ### Context Switching